masoncfrancis/CS3450-5-App/README.md

 ### Other Important Information To Know

-A file named 'common.env' will be used to hold environment variables shells, the real .env will not be committed to GitHub for security reasons and will be filled out by each developer.
+A file named 'common.env' will be used to hold environment variables shells.
+The real .env will not be committed to GitHub for security reasons and will be filled out by each developer.

 ## Unit Testing Instructions